 I covered the plastic pot that the Christmas poinsettia came in with Waverly Inspirations fabric.
 I will post how I did this in a separate post.
-The tray table is a hand-me down from Ed’s family.
+The tray table is a family hand-me down.
 It is quite unique.

 To make the color changes on the bed, I made loose pillow covers using Waverly Inspirations fabrics.
 I did not use a pattern.
 If you would like to make one for your bed:

 - Follow this tutorial to make an Easy to Sew Pillow Cover

 - Follow this tutorial to make a No Sew Pillow Cover

 For the small throw pillow, instead of using expensive passementerie to trim it, I used the ribbon that came in my Waverly Inspirations surprise box to make “fancy trim” for a throw pillow.

 You can find out how to make it in this post: How to Make a Festive Christmas Pillow